V0lk3n/HIDScripts/README.md

 # HIDScripts
-HIDScripts is my Collections of scripts i've created to be used with the P4wnP1 A.L.O.A Project.
+HIDScripts is my Collections of scripts i've created to be used with the Rubber Ducky/Pico Ducky and P4wnP1 A.L.O.A Project.

 ## Credentials